etiennebacc/TestRepo/README.md

 4. Third the pull command is tested to extract new files (or modified files from the remote repository).
 5. Fourth the branch command on its forms is used to create a new branch separated from the main branch.
 6. The new created branch is called NewBranch.This fifth step is created only in the NewBranch.
+7. With the sixth step the git merge is tested.